Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 • Foreign non-residents: 35% of the gross rental income.

-How to pay property taxes in the Philippines?
+How do you pay property taxes in the Philippines?

-Paying property taxes in the Philippines is straightforward once you are familiar with the steps involved.
+Paying property taxes in the Philippines is straightforward once you know the steps involved.
 The process of paying property taxes differs for each type of real estate tax in the Philippines.

 • Capital Gains Tax (CGT): Capital Gains Tax must be paid to the BIR within 30 days following the sale.
 The tax is calculated based on the gross selling price or the fair market value, whichever is higher.